A Study to Evaluate the Effect of Aficamten in Pediatric Patients With Symptomatic Obstructive Hypertrophic Cardiomyopathy (oHCM). (CEDAR-HCM)

 Detailed Description

 The overall objective of the trial is to determine the efficacy, safety, and tolerability of administration of aficamten in adolescents (12 to < 18 years old) and children (6 to < 12 years old) with symptomatic oHCM.
 Adolescents and children will be studied in a staged approach involving established favorable pharmacodynamic and safety profiles of aficamten in adolescents followed by further pharmacokinetic modeling to inform the dosing regimen in children.
+Only the 12 to <18 years old cohort is currently open for enrollment.

-The trial will consist of 2 periods:
+The trial will consist of 3 periods:

 1. Period 1 is the randomized, double-blind, placebo-controlled treatment period that will assess the efficacy, safety and tolerability of aficamten in pediatric participants.
-Duration: approximately 12 weeks.
+Duration: 12 weeks.

 2. Period 2 is the open-label extension trial that will assess the long-term safety of aficamten in pediatric participants, and further assess efficacy and tolerability.
-Duration: approximately 52 weeks.
+Duration: 52 weeks.

 Study Type